October 26, 2012, Posted by admin in antipasti, Food, Food & Groceries, Produce, Recipe, Vegetables

 Burrata con melanzane sott’aceto

-The burrata is great in itself served with fresh bread to soak up the cream.
-But I also like it with some kind of pickle like this aubergine/eggplant preserve.
+Burrata is a great antipasto in itself when served with fresh bread to soak up the cream.
+But I also like burrata with pickled aubergine or other sharp and salty preserves to cut through the cream.

 Ingredients